amartin-m/Non-ideal-QKDNs/README.md

 - `limit_distance`: Calculates the maximum distance for which a non-zero secret key can be obtained after executing the protocol.
 This is obtained for a given set of parameters.
 - `get_minimum_photons`: Estimate the minimum number of photons required to generate a secure key of length M over a quantum link with given physical parameters.
 This function allows to set the preferred paramater estimation strategy.

+---

+### 📄 `network.py`

+This module defines the **network-level architecture and delay model** for the QKD simulation environment.
+It sets up the topology, timing behavior, and node interconnections required to simulate realistic quantum communication scenarios.

+**Main components:**
+- `QKDNetwork` class: Manages the creation and connection of QKD nodes across a simulated network in NetSquid.
+- `GaussianDelayModel` class: Introduces realistic communication delays for the quantum channel based on a Gaussian distribution, mimicking latency in optical fiber links.

+This module is central to initializing the simulated environment used by the BB84 and fake QKD protocols.